Ray Epps pleads guilty as GOP lawmakers revive debunked conspiracy theories

 “Fox repeatedly published defamatory falsehoods about Epps, including by broadcasting and rebroadcasting defamatory statements by Tucker Carlson who devoted over two dozen segments to Epps and by republishing those falsehoods” across Fox platforms, according to the lawsuit.

-Mr Epps – former wedding venue operator from Arizona who supported Donald Trump – did not go inside the Capitol, his image appeared only briefly on a government website for January 6 suspect, and he did not previously face arrest or charges, until now – all fuelling still-ongoing conspiracy theories that he was working with law enforcement to entrap Trump supporters, part of a long-running belief among Republicans that federal authorities are using the levers of power to discriminate against them.
+Mr Epps – former wedding venue operator from Arizona who supported Donald Trump – did not go inside the Capitol, his image appeared only briefly on a government website for January 6 suspects, and he did not previously face arrest or charges, until now – all fuelling still-ongoing conspiracy theories that he was working with law enforcement to entrap Trump supporters, part of a long-running belief among Republicans that federal authorities are using the levers of power to discriminate against them.

+Mr Epps was removed from that FBI “wanted” list after he turned himself in, prosecutors wrote in court filings.
+He gave two interviews to law enforcement and identified himself two days later.

 The former president himself platformed bogus claims about Mr Epps’ wife on his Truth Social account.
 “Is this really true?” he wrote in a post that linked to a completely false claim that she worked for Dominion Voting Systems, the voting machine company subjected to a flood of bogus statements from Trump allies.